MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 Now that posts can be categorized, let's make it so we can view all the posts of a single subreddit.

 Once again, we start with what the user sees and can do.
-Let's make each post subreddit into a link that links to see all posts of that subreddit.
-We'll use the same `/r/<<SUBREDDIT NAME>>` pattern as reddit does, but we'll use an 'n' for "Node-Reddit" or any letter you like.
+Let's turn each post's subreddit into a link that displays all posts of that subreddit.
+We'll use the same `/r/<<SUBREDDIT NAME>>` pattern as reddit does, but we'll use an 'n' for "Node-Reddit":

+> [action]
+> Tweak your code in `posts-index` to allow for the subreddit to be a link:
+>
 ```html
 <li class="list-group-item">
   <div class="lead">{{this.title}}</div>